Exploring a Gamified Personality Assessment Method through Interaction with LLM Agents Embodying Different Personalities: Abstract

 \section{Abstract}

-The execution of effective and imperceptible personality assessments is receiving increasing attention in psychology and human-computer interaction fields.
+The low-intrusion and automated personality assessment is receiving increasing attention in psychology and human-computer interaction fields.
 This study explores an interactive approach for personality assessment, focusing on the multiplicity of personality representation.
-We propose a framework of gamified personality assessment through multi-personality representations (Multi-PR GPA).
-The framework leverages Large Language Models to empower virtual agents with diverse personalities.
+We propose a framework of Gamified Personality Assessment through Multi-Personality Representations (Multi-PR GPA).
+The framework leverages Large Language Models to empower virtual agents with different personalities.
 These agents elicit multifaceted human personality representations through engaging in interactive games.
-Drawing upon the multi-type textual data generated throughout the interaction, it achieves two ways of personality assessments (i.e., Direct Assessment and Que-based Assessment) and provides interpretable insights.
-Grounded in the classic Big Five theory, we implemented a prototype system and conducted a user study to assess the efficacy of Multi-PR GPA.
-The results underscore the effectiveness of our approach in personality assessment and demonstrate that it achieves superior performance when considering the multiplicity of personality representation.
+Drawing upon the multi-type textual data generated throughout the interaction, it achieves personality assessments with interpretable insights.
+Grounded in the classic Big Five personality theory, we developed a prototype system and conducted a user study to evaluate the efficacy of Multi-PR GPA.
+The results affirm the effectiveness of our approach in personality assessment and demonstrate its superior performance when considering the multiplicity of personality representation.
+Error structure analysis further revealed systematic assessment biases in LLMs, which multi-context aggregation partially mitigated.